metasoarous/datsync/README.md

 We'll eventually make it possible to pass in a `core.async` channel as well, so you can pull messages off Datomic's single `tx-report-queue` and mult them out to various processes that needed these notifications as well.

+## Contributing

+This project is developed in a "gitflow" methodology.
+Submit PRs to the `develop` branch.
+Releases will be merged to master and tagged with version numbers.

 ## Alpha Disclaimer

 This API is not yet stable.